 - When you are interrupted take a moment to jot down the last thought you had or where you were on the task.
 Use sticky notes or a note pad.
 This will help you to recover more quickly upon your return to that task.

-- Build your mental muscle and learn to multitask better.
+- Build your mental muscle and learn to shift priorities more effectively.
 According to the article “Multitasking Makes You Stupid” by Sue Shellenbarger, meditation may help to increase your mental ability to shift priorities.

 Changing corporate culture is a monumental task.
 Helping companies to realize the negative effect that the “always on, multitasking is a good thing” mentality will be a key to helping employees to be more effective in the workplace.
 Multitasking may not make you stupid, but as we have discovered it does have negative effects on your work product and stress level.